 “Sonorous” (Opera News) American baritone, Harrison Hintzsche, is gaining recognition as an avid recitalist, concert singer, and ensemble musician.
 He has been praised for his warm lyric tone, musical subtlety, and dedication to text.

 In January 2018, Hintzsche made his international debut at Wigmore Hall (London) in a collaborative art song recital with pianist and scholar Graham Johnson as a part of Johnson's recital series, "Franz Schubert: The Complete Songs."
-He was the winner of the Edvard Grieg Society of Minnesota's 2018 Voice Competition, as well as the first-ever recipient of the Edvard Grieg Society of America's William H. Halverson Award for an outstanding performance of Grieg’s music.
-He also received Honorable Mention at the 2018 Schubert Club Bruce P. Carlson Scholarship Competition.
-Other honors include being a national anthem singer for Major League Soccer team Minnesota United FC and interpreting the role of "The Archangel" in the premiere recording of Carol Barnett's Mortals & Angels: A Bluegrass Te Deum with conductor Philip Brunelle and the VocalEssence Ensemble Singers.
+He placed first in the Edvard Grieg Society of Minnesota's 2018 Voice Competition, and was the first-ever recipient of the William H. Halverson Award, presented by the Edvard Greig Society of America for an outstanding performance of Grieg’s music.
+Other honors include receiving Honorable Mention at the 2018 Schubert Club Bruce P. Carlson Scholarship Competition, being a national anthem singer for Major League Soccer team Minnesota United FC, and singing the role of "The Archangel" in the premiere recording of Carol Barnett's Mortals & Angels: A Bluegrass Te Deum with conductor Philip Brunelle and the VocalEssence Ensemble Singers.